jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 The development of #gls("swith",long:true ) represents a significant innovation in aircraft design, combining advanced hydrogen storage with relevant structural elements.
 As with any groundbreaking technology, the path from concept to application is fraught with obstacles.
-This section elucidates the critical role that standards play in navigating the barriers of #glspl("swith") development and structral validation testing.
+This section elucidates the critical role that standards play in navigating the barriers of #glspl("swith") development and structural validation testing.
 It shall be made clear that standards are not only important for the final certification process but also for designing the experimental structural testing environment.

 Depending on the literature that is read different definitions for the term standard can be found @Tassey2000 @Nickerson2006 @Farrell1992 @Anderson1990 @Murmann2006.